 This should be your first step before even beginning to set up a horizontal marketing strategy.
 Do my customers want this thing from me?
 If you can’t answer that with at least a half-hearted yes, then you may be setting yourself up for failure.

 Demand doesn’t always equal success, but it’s a good starting point for figuring out whether you should branch out into another territory.
-You may be wondering how you figure out if there’s a demand for new products and services.
+You may be wondering how you figure out if there’s a demand for products and services.

 The truth about it is, you already have everything you need to figure that out, even without being an expert marketer.
 You have tons of metrics available about site data, browsing habits, length of stay, product page visits, all sorts of things.
 Beyond that, if you’ve done your homework on the web, you have a presence where customers can comment, leave reviews on your business, and share input about what it is you do.